MTBS ISP Cloud

 |---|---|

-dashboard.view | Main dashboard |
+dashboard.view | Main dashboard page |

-olts.view / olts.manage | OLT list, detail, sync, add/edit/delete |
+olts.view / olts.manage | OLT list, detail, sync; add/edit/delete OLTs |

-onus.view / onus.manage | ONU list, provision, reboot, delete |
+onus.view / onus.manage | ONU list, discovery; provision, reboot, suspend, delete ONUs |

-switches.view / switches.manage | Switch list, ports, VLAN/MAC/ARP tables, port control |
+switches.view / switches.manage | Switch list, ports, VLAN/MAC/ARP tables; port shutdown/enable |

-alarms.view / alarms.manage | Alarm list, acknowledge, resolve |
+alarms.view / alarms.manage | Alarm list; acknowledge and resolve alarms |

-sites.view / sites.manage | Site list, add/edit |
+sites.view / sites.manage | Site list; add, edit, and delete sites |

-wireguard.view / wireguard.manage | VPN servers and peers, add/edit/delete peers |
+wireguard.view / wireguard.manage | WireGuard servers and peers; add, edit, delete peers, download configs |

-billing.view / billing.manage | Customers, invoices, payments, packages, reports |
+billing.view / billing.manage | Customers, invoices, payments, packages, revenue reports |

-users.view / users.manage | User list, add/edit/deactivate users |
+users.view / users.manage | User list; add, edit, deactivate users within your tenant |

-tenants.view / tenants.manage | Tenant list and management (Platform Admin only) |
+tenants.view / tenants.manage | Tenant list and management (Platform City Admin only) |

 Tenant Management